madetech/marketing-assets/README.md

+## Marketing assets

+Here are some assets and guidelines.
+We hope you find them useful!

 ## Social Media Guidance

 Being active on social media is a great way to connect with others, build your network, open up new opportunities, and stay up to date with what's happening at Made Tech and in the public sector.